-Continuing the campaign begun in July 2007, Barington Companies Equity Partners, L.P. (based in Delaware) and Clinton Multistrategy Master Fund, Ltd. (Cayman Islands) as shown in a 13-D filing today with the SEC demanded in a letter to Dillard’s management to see specific details of following from the $7.7 billion regional department store operator:
+Continuing the campaign begun in July 2007, Barington Companies Equity Partners, L.P. (based in Delaware) and Clinton Multistrategy Master Fund, Ltd. (Cayman Islands), as shown in a 13-D filing last week with the SEC, demanded in a letter to Dillard's management to see specific details of the following from the $7.7 billion regional department store operator:

 While the SEC filing shows that Barington sold many more shares of Dillard's than it bought during the last two months, the filing states that Barington and its allied investors own just under 5% of Dillard's outstanding common stock.